 The US Mint produced the $5 Liberty Gold Half Eagles from 1839 to 1908.
-The coins were struck at the US Mint facilities in Philadelphia, New Orleans, San Francisco, Carson City, Charlotte, Dahlonega and Denver making them the only US coins that were produced at 7 different mint facilities.
+The coins were struck at the US Mint facilities in Philadelphia, New Orleans, San Francisco, Carson City, Charlotte, Dahlonega and Denver, making them the only US coins that were produced at 7 different mint facilities.
 Their composition is 90% gold and 10% copper with each coin containing 0.24187 oz of gold.
-Close to 61 million Liberty Gold Half Eagles were minted.
+Close to 61 million Liberty Half Eagle gold coins were minted.
 However, only a tiny amount were minted in proof condition at the Philadelphia facility.
-Coins from certain years of production and/or mint facilities are now very rare and therefore valuable.

 The obverse side of the $5 Liberty Gold Half Eagles depicts a leftward facing Lady Liberty in profile in the style of Greco-Roman sculptures.
 She wears a pearl crown that has "Liberty" inscribed on it.
 Thirteen stars appear along the outer edge of the coin, representing the 13 original colonies of the United States of America.
 The year of mintage is inscribed underneath Lady Liberty's portrait.

 The motif on the reverse side of the $5 Liberty Gold Half Eagles is derived from the Great Seal of the United States.
 It shows an eagle with a shield holding an olive branch and arrows.
 The motto "IN GOD WE TRUST" appears on a banner above the eagle on coins minted from 1866 onwards.
+The image above shows a coin from 1886 that has the motto on its reverse.
+Click here to see the reverse of an earlier coin without motto.
 The coin's $5 face value (FIVE D.) and “UNITED STATES OF AMERICA” are engraved along the coin's edge.
 Liberty Gold Half Eagles that were minted in New Orleans (mint mark: O), San Francisco (mint mark: S), Carson City (mint mark: CC), Denver (mint mark: D), Charlotte (mint mark: C) or Dahlonega (mint mark: D until 1861) contain a mint mark just above the face value and underneath the eagle's claws.
-However, coins that were minted in Philadelphia don't have any mint mark.
+However, coins that were minted at the main Philadelphia branch of the United States Mint don't have any mint mark.

 The $5 Liberty Gold Half Eagles were minted from 1839 to 1908.
 The Liberty Head design that was created by the US Mint's engraver Christian Gobrecht appears on many other gold coins that were minted during this period.